Achieving Distributed MIMO Performance with Repeater-Assisted Cellular Massive MIMO: Repeaters as active channel scatterers

 \subsection{Dual-antenna repeaters}

-The dual-antenna repeater architecture is substantially more robust than its single-antenna counterpart, as it is much more resilient to self-oscillation.
-It is also the repeater architecture considered in the most recent standardization efforts on \ac{NCR}~\cite{3gpp-repeaters}.
-One antenna is assigned for the base station side and another for the user device side; see Fig.~\ref{fig:all_repeater_arch}b, with one amplification path for the uplink and another for the downlink with transmit-receive switches towards the antennas for selection of transmission direction.
-Such a repeater naturally provides high isolation between the \ac{PA} output and the \ac{LNA}, as the two antennas can be physically separated as well as oriented and designed to provide nulls between them.
-Therefore, the dual-antenna repeater allows for substantially higher gain, compared to the single-antenna repeater.
-In addition, design compromises associated with the \ac{AIC} of the single-antenna repeater are avoided.
+The repeater architecture considered in recent standardization efforts on \ac{NCR}~\cite{3gpp-repeaters} is the dual-antenna repeater.
+Dual-antenna repeaters are substantially more robust than single-antenna repeaters, and much more resilient to self-oscillation.
+One antenna is assigned for the base station side and another for the terminal side, see 2) in Fig.~\ref{fig:all_repeater_arch}, with one amplification path for the uplink and another for the downlink.
+A switch selects the transmission direction.
+Dual-antenna repeaters naturally provide high isolation between the \ac{PA} output and the \ac{LNA}, as the two antennas can be physically designed and placed to provide a low inter-antenna gain.
+Therefore, dual-antennas repeaters allow for substantially higher gains, compared to single-antenna repeaters.
+Furthermore, design compromises associated with the \ac{AIC} in single-antenna repeaters are avoided.
 In particular, a dual-antenna repeater has a lower \ac{NF} and a higher output power capability.

-In contrast to the single-antenna repeater, the dual-antenna repeater does not support reciprocity-based communication unless the uplink and downlink signal paths are designed and operated to have matching transfer functions across the band.
-But even with the signal paths designed to be identical and co-integrated on the same chip for the best possible matching, also when temperature changes, there will still be a residual difference in the signal path gain and phase.
-This difference originates from chip manufacturing that leads to random variability and gradual shift of component parameters across the chip, calling for periodic reciprocity calibration \cite{larsson2024reciprocity}.
+The dual-antenna repeater does however not support reciprocity-based communication unless the uplink and downlink signal paths have matching transfer functions across the band.
+Even with the signal paths \emph{designed} to be identical, when temperature changes, their relative gains and phases will change.
+This calls for periodic reciprocity calibration \cite{larsson2024reciprocity}.

-Existing repeater requirements \cite{ncr-ris-5g} include conventional metrics associated with both base stations and user devices such as \ac{EVM}, \ac{ACLR}, and emission requirements.
-Although no maximum gain is specified for the targeted passband of the repeater, there are requirements on the maximum allowed gain outside the passband of the repeater, 60~dB up to 1~MHz from the passband edge, dropping to 35~dB at 10~MHz offset.
-There is also a requirement for the ratio of the gain of the target channel to the gain of an adjacent channel.
-It should be higher than either 33~dB or 45~dB, depending on, e.g., repeater class and carrier frequency.
+Existing repeater requirements~\cite{ncr-ris-5g} include metrics such as \ac{EVM}, \ac{ACLR}, and emission limits.
+No maximum gain is specified for the passband of the repeater, but there are requirements on the maximum allowed gain outside the passband, 60~dB up to 1~MHz from the passband edge, dropping to 35~dB at 10~MHz offset.
+Also, the ratio between the passband gain and the adjacent channel gain must exceed 33~dB or 45~dB, depending on repeater class and carrier frequency.